rnshaikh/100DaysOfMLCode/README.md

     making inferences from random samples.

 # Day6 (High School Math):
     Done with Different type of statistical studies and experiments.
 Learned how to identify appropriate statistical study sample,observational or experiment for given problem. learned cause and effect and correlations

+# Day7 (High School Math):
+    Done with Probability.
+I have learned about simple probability, experimental probability, making prediction with probability, comparing probabilties, probability model, counting principal, permutations and combinations.